 CDSL (Central Depository Services (India) Ltd.)

-- To convert the physical shares into electronic/Demat form, A Dematerialization Request Form (DRF), which is available with the Depository Participant (DP), has to be filled in and deposited along with share certificates.
+- To convert the physical shares into an electronic/Demat form, a Dematerialization Request Form (DRF), which is available with the Depository Participant (DP), has to be filled in and deposited along with share certificates.
 On each share certificate, ‘Surrendered for Dematerialization’ needs to be mentioned

 - The DP needs to process this request along with the share certificates to the company and simultaneously to registrars and transfer agents through the depository